zuo/unittest_expander/README.rst

 .. _virtualenv: https://virtualenv.pypa.io/en/latest/virtualenv.html

-(if you do not have the *pip* tool installed -- see: https://pip.pypa.io/en/latest/installing.html).
+(note that you need network access to do it this way; if you do not have the *pip* tool installed -- see: https://pip.pypa.io/en/latest/installing.html).

 Alternatively, you can `download`_ the library source archive, unpack